 Figurative Infographic Project

 “An information graphic… is completely figurative when the relationship between the referent and its representation is perfectly mimetic.” – Alberto Cairo “The Functional Art” pg 52.
-Cairo describes the figurative infographic in opposition to the abstract infographic.
+Cairo describes the figurative infographic in opposition to the abstract or data visualization infographic.

 For this first project we are focused on describing physical processes, spatial relationships and/or physical mechanisms.
 Your visual explanation should be concerned with physical phenomena (not data centered).
 We are less interested in visualizing data, displaying abstract, numerical proportions or numerical trends.
 If your research yields a great idea for data visualization, store that idea away- there are two more projects devoted to data visualization.

 The kind of story is important: The information being explained is physical, material in nature.

 You are creating an illustration (or interactive feature) for publication in a newspaper or magazine, print and/or website.
 Your role is educational/journalistic: creating clear, dynamic visual representations of the story of your chosen subject.